Shalom - Integrity of Creation

 - to be bold, courageous, and prophetic.

-Learn more about how you can get involved through our Center for Earth Spirituality and Rural Ministry, SUNSEED Eco-Education Ministries, Earthrise Farm, our Green Habit Campaign, and our Earth Day/World Environment Day activities.
+Learn more about how you can get involved through our Center for Earth Spirituality and Rural Ministry, Earthrise Farm and our international website for Integrity of Creation resources.
 Visit www.unep.org.
 Download our In Solidarity with All Creation-Prayer/Resource Card or our Earth Charter-Theological Reflection Resources.